easyling/tech-manual/crest.md

 The _Client-Side Translator_, codenamed _CREST_, is an alternative publishing mode.
 Instead of operating in proxy mode, the system generates a Javascript stub that needs to be referenced in the site, and it will translate the page in real time using a dictionary downloaded from the cloud service.
 Language choice is persisted in the browser's _Local Storage_, enabling automatic translation of any page in the site instantly on landing.

 ### Setup
 Content is collected and translated the same way as normal.
-Once publishing is needed, content is exported by selecting the _Client side translation_ file format, then publishing the latest export (or the one selected for production) from the _Previous Exports_ screen and clicking the context menu.
+Once publishing is needed, content is exported by selecting the _Client-side translation_ file format, then publishing the latest export (or the one selected for production) from the _Previous Exports_ screen and clicking the context menu.

 The translation loader script can be inserted with a one-liner script element, which is available from the _Global Settings_ screen of the _Publish_ section in the sidebar.
 The website owner needs to insert this script element into pages requiring translation.
 Once complete, the translations can be requested by adding a query parameter to the URL, with the name `__ptLanguage` and the chosen locale as the value (for example `https://example.com/path/to/page?__ptLanguage=ja-JP`).